foundersandcoders/git-workflow-workshop-for-two/README.md

 ***A summary of the above commands and what they do can be found [here](/images/git-flow-summary-table.png) in a neat little table.***

-**Note**: This workshop introduces you to the idea of forking a repository.
-This is very useful when wanting to contribute to existing open source projects 💯
+**Note**: This workshop does not introduce a very popular idea of forking a repository, which is very useful when wanting to contribute to existing open source projects 💯.
+Forking is not required when starting a new repository under `foundersandcoders` or `FAC-X` organisations since all your fellow students will be automatically added as contributors.

-However, forking is not required when starting a new repository under `foundersandcoders` or `FAC-X` organisations.
-All your fellow students will be automatically added as contributors.
+Having said that, we recommend you read about forking to be able to contribute to open source projects.
+You can read more about it [here](https://help.github.com/en/articles/fork-a-repo).